Jonathan Gordon-Davies: Characterisation and marriage

 Like Jonathan, Laura is portrayed as a "yuppie" and a solicitor, but she is from a working class background.
 Redmond stated that unlike Jonathan, Laura has a greater social conscience.
 He added "it is at this point that her ideals begin to differ from those Jonathan abides by."
 When they are introduced into the series, writers moved them into number 9 Brookside Close.
 The house was previously occupied by a similar character, Heather Haversham (Amanda Burton).
 Writers used the pair's wedding preparations to create tension between the couple.
 Jonathan was eager to finish decorating their new home and a hand injury delayed his plans.
 Jonathan dreaded Laura's interfering father Geoff Wright (Arthur Kelly) noticing their unfinished home and taking over.
-He also disliked Laura's sister Joanne Wright (Carleen Lumdon) being around their house too often and he begins to bemoan the Wright family.
+He also disliked Laura's sister Joanne Wright (Carleen Lundon) being around their house too often and he begins to bemoan the Wright family.
 The two were often portrayed arguing, but unlike other Brookside characters who would resort to obscene behaviour and language, their bickering was more sarcastic and civilised.
 When Jonathan drives their car into a large pothole on Brookside Close, Laura questions whether they have made a mistake moving into the area.
-She moved out temporarily to concentrate on a legal case and postpones their wedding.
+She postpones their wedding to concentrate on a legal case.
 Jonathan becomes annoyed with Laura prioritising her work over their relationship.
 Jonathan and Geoff finish decorating the house and a new wedding date is set.
 Writers quickly developed their relationship and the two characters were married just months after their introduction.
 Producers also used their wedding to celebrate the show's 500th episode, which was broadcast on 11 August 1987.
 Jonathan gave Laura an unusual wedding gift when he presented her with a forty-foot inflatable gorilla.
+Pinner told Evening Express' Knight that "we had a lot of fun together and I enjoyed the build up to the wedding immensely."